-The method described here is designed to detect serum $250HD_2$ and $250HD_3$ isomers at values from approximately 2-150 nmol/L. When $250HD_3$ values are <12.5 nmol/L, the results are verified by re-analysis.
-There is no threshold level for repeats for $250HD_2$ or epi- $250HD_3$.
-Values greater than the highest calibrator are diluted with PBS-4% albumin and confirmed through repeat testing.
-The difference between repeat values should be within 15% for $250HD_3$ and 20% for epi- $250HD_3$ and $25-0HD_2$.
+The method described here is designed to detect serum 25OHD2 and 25OHD3 isomers at values from approximately 2-300 nmol/L. When 25OHD3 values are <12.5 nmol/L, which was the lowest 10th percentile level observed and reported in the National Report on Biochemical Indicators of Diet and Nutrition in the U. S. Population 1999-2002 (14), the results are verified by re-analysis.
+There is no threshold level for repeats for 25OHD2 or epi-25OHD3.
+Values greater than the highest calibrator are either diluted with PBS-4% albumin and confirmed through repeat testing using the routine calibration curve, or reanalyzed without dilution using the expanded calibration curve.
+The difference between repeat values should be within 15% for 25OHD3 and 20% for epi-25OHD3 and 25-OHD2.
 Otherwise, another repeat needs to be done.
+There is no known maximum acceptable dilution.
+Dilutions should be conducted in accordance to DLS Policies and Procedures that do not violate minimum volume requirements or serial dilutions beyond three dilution transfers.